amweber01/Project3_DATA441/README.md

 The Cross-validated Mean Squared Error for Gradient Boosting Regression is : 41.572110590798744 \
 The Cross-validated Mean Squared Error for Random Forest is : 45.42591312322211

 We can see that we have achieved a lower mse with the gradient boosting than without.
-Thus, the gradient boosting method is a stronger learner than the "weak" learner Random Forest and will therefore make stronger predictions.
-This robust approach is an excellent tool to have in your belt.
+Thus, the gradient boosting method is a stronger learner than the "weak" learner Random Forest and will therefore make stronger predictions in this instance.
+It may be challenging sometimes to find the optimal hyperparameters for gradient boosting, but this robust approach is an excellent tool to be able to utilize.